WHM Hosting: Compare Hosting

 How much does WHM cost?

-What alternatives are there to WHM?
+What are the alternatives to WHM?

 The most common alternative to cPanel and WHM is the Plesk control panel.

 is WHM better than Plesk?

 WHM was designed for Linux, and also offers integration with a large number of add-on packages and applications.
 It is an excellent reseller platform, it's easy to use, and it performs more efficiently than Plesk.